 • Personal space expectations vary dramatically from country to country

-Researchers found that emotions are recognized across cultures at better-than-chance levels.
-But people are most accurate when reading others from their own cultural group.
 You have a built-in advantage reading people who are similar to you.
-And a disadvantage when they’re not.
+And a disadvantage when they are not.

 How to Use This Starting Today

-You don’t need to become an FBI agent to use body language.
+You do not need to become an FBI agent to use body language.
 Here are practical steps you can start with right now.

 1. Watch the feet first.
 In your next conversation, glance at the other person’s feet.
 Are they pointing toward you or the exit?
 This one check gives you more honest information than anything they say.